 Basically, historic means historically important, which contains two meanings.
 First, it is aged (ancient/old); second, it embodies values.
-A two-thousand-year old Chinese dictionary Shuowen jiezi defines gu (\ddagger ancient; old) as 'ten generations', with one generation in ancient China covering 30 years, this means that ancient/old means over 300 years.13
+A two-thousand-year old Chinese dictionary Shuowen jiezi defines gu ( $\ddagger$ ancient; old) as 'ten generations', with one generation in ancient China covering 30 years, this means that ancient/old means over 300 years.

 In the modern era, the time span is shortened.
-To be 'ancient' or 'historical' in an early 20th century Chinese dictionary means 'not going with contemporary fashions' which
+To be 'ancient' or 'historical' in an early 20th century Chinese dictionary means 'not going with contemporary fashions' which implies anything which is not then in fashion is historical.
+The recent trend appears to be that modern and contemporary things are also accepted as 'historical', as for example some industrial buildings constructed in the 1950s and after.

-11 David Phillips, 'Quality of life and sustainability', The International Journal of Environmental, Cultural, Economic, and Social Sustainability, Vol. 2, No. 2 (2008), pp. 103-113.
+&lt;sup>11 David Phillips, 'Quality of life and sustainability', The International Journal of Environmental, Cultural, Economic, and Social Sustainability, Vol. 2, No. 2 (2008), pp. 103-113.

-12 Ji Bian (边际), 'Lishi mingyuan baohu guihua yanjiu' (历史名园保护规划研究 A Study about the Conservation Planning of Historical Garden) (unpublished master's thesis, Tongji University, 2007), p.
-3. 13 Shen Xu (许慎 c.58-147AD) (compiler), Xuan Xu (徐铉 916-991) (editor), Shuowen Jiezi (fu jianzi) (说 implies anything which is not then in fashion is historical.
-14 The recent trend appears to be that modern and contemporary things are also accepted as 'historical', as for example some industrial buildings constructed in the 1950s and after.

-文解字 Exegesis of characters, with word checklist) (Beijing: Cathay Publishing, 1963), p.
+&lt;sup>12 Ji Bian (边际), 'Lishi mingyuan baohu guihua yanjiu' (历史名园保护规划研究 A Study about the Conservation Planning of Historical Garden) (unpublished master's thesis, Tongji University, 2007), p.
+3. Shen Xu (许慎 c.58-147AD) (compiler), Xuan Xu (徐铉 916-991) (editor), Shuowen Jiezi (fu jianzi) (说文解字 Exegesis of characters, with word checklist) (Beijing: Cathay Publishing, 1963), p.
 50.

 In 1930, the first modern Chinese law on preserving cultural heritage defined 'historic' as 'rare in number, and having significance in artistic, archaeological or scientific (biological) values.'
-Interestingly, this definition avoids defining a clear time scale by which to contrast historical and unhistorical.15
+Interestingly, this definition avoids defining a clear time scale by which to contrast historical and unhistorical.

-In 2002, the definition of historic gardens and parks was, for the first time written in law in China, saying that a historic garden is 'a garden that has a long history, is highly celebrated, represents traditional garden art and is designated as a protected cultural heritage site'.16 Another regulation published in the same year also claims that a historic garden must be a national, provincial or county-level protected area of cultural significance.
-If a garden is not designated as cultural heritage, it cannot be described as a historic garden.17 This makes the difference between historic gardens and traditional gardens: historic gardens have to be a cultural heritage site, while traditional gardens are any garden with a traditional character, regardless of their age or values.
+In 2002, the definition of historic gardens and parks was, for the first time written in law in China, saying that a historic garden is 'a garden that has a long history, is highly celebrated, represents traditional garden art and is designated as a protected cultural heritage site'.
+Another regulation published in the same year also claims that a historic garden must be a national, provincial or county-level protected area of cultural significance.
+If a garden is not designated as cultural heritage, it cannot be described as a historic garden.
+This makes the difference between historic gardens and traditional gardens: historic gardens have to be a cultural heritage site, while traditional gardens are any garden with a traditional character, regardless of their age or values.